vlandham/captain_z/out/captain_z.md

 Captain Z woke up in a sweat, breathing heavy from a terrible nightmare.

-In the dream, Captain Spears had pushed her off the cliff himself.
+In the dream, Captain Spears had pushed her off the cliff on Castle Island himself.
 His bright red eye followed her down over the edge.
 She fell backwards, on and on through the darkness.

 It was still dark outside.
-Everyone else in the school was still asleep.
+Everyone else in the school was asleep.

 Captain Z rubbed her eyes and sat up.
-She lit a lamp to clear her head and pulled on her vest for warmth.
+She lit a lamp and pulled on her vest for warmth.

 Fiddling with her pockets, she happened to bring out the envelope with the secret message in it.
 She opened it up and looked again at the jumbled letters.

 _No time like the present,_ she thought.
 The bad dream made her want to stay awake.
-Besides, she was typically an early riser.
+Besides, she was usually an early riser.

 She found some paper and a quill and ink to help her with the code.
 First she wrote out the code on her own paper, leaving plenty of room below each line.